NiceGitTeam/Web/_posts/2025-05-01-pitch-night.md

 excerpt_separator: <!--more-->
 ---

-I'm thrilled to announce that NiceGit has been selected to pitch at the upcoming Startmate Pitch Night in Melbourne!
-This is an exciting opportunity to share our vision for revolutionising version control.
+NiceGit has been selected to pitch at the upcoming Startmate Pitch Night in Melbourne!
+An exciting opportunity to share our vision for revolutionising version control.

 ![Startmate Pitch Night](/images/posts/Startmate Demo Day.jpeg)